PeppeL-G/course-material/src/lectures/report-writing/README.md

 In our case the solution is a website, so we need to tell the reader what problem the users of the website are having and then explain how they solve that problem by using the website.
 A UML use-case diagram is an excellent tool to visualize what the user will be able to do on the website.

 ::: tip Keep it simple!
 Investors are not technical people (just rich and stupid bastards 😉), so avoid using technical terms.
-Anyone reading your report should be able to understand the text in the Introduction chapter, even your grandpa who doesn't even know how to turn off the radio.
+Anyone reading your report should be able to understand all the text in the Introduction chapter, even your own grandpa who doesn't even know how to turn off the radio.
 :::

 ### Chapter 2: Solution